KasparEtter/ef1p/pages/email/email.md

 you can use the following [regular expression](https://en.wikipedia.org/wiki/Regular_expression) from the [Living HTML Standard](https://html.spec.whatwg.org/multipage/input.html#valid-e-mail-address):
 ``/^[a-zA-Z0-9.!#$%&'*+\/=?^_`{|}~-]+@[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?(?:\.[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?)*$/``.
-Note that this regular expression allows adjacent dots in the local part.
+This regular expression allows adjacent dots in the local part but does not allow the local part to be quoted.
 You can limit the length of the local part with ``[a-zA-Z0-9.!#$%&'*+\/=?^_`{|}~-]{1,64}``.
 And since [some top-level domains](#dotless-domains) accept email, the regular expression intentionally ends with `*$/` instead of `+$/`.
+As we will see later on,
-The [validation of internationalized domain names](#idna2008-validation) is much harder.
+the [validation of internationalized domain names](#idna2008-validation) is much more difficult.

 </details>